sanjay035/sanjay035.github.io/index.md

 ## Welcome to my professional page
 ---
-## About me
----
 • I'm an individual learning, working on some problems with interest in data science, machine learning for the past 8+ months that gave me a good amount of mathematical intuition for most of the related concepts & applying the same that I've learnt.

 • Currently working on deep learning stuff popular these days related to Generative Adversarial Networks (GANs) and getting hands dirty & wet with it to gain intuition behind the deep generative models.

-• Contributor for TowardsDataScience, AnalyticsVidhya (Medium).
+• Contributor at TowardsDataScience, AnalyticsVidhya (Medium).

 ## Contact me
 ---